 My company has a charitable arm.
 Can I get South London Cares involved?

+Of course!
+We’d love to work with your business.
+If you have a charity of the year, please consider nominating South London Cares.
+Or maybe you have a Payroll Giving scheme, and can donate to us through this?
+Or maybe your company has a charitable foundation to which we could apply for funding.
 With any of these, you could help tackle isolation and loneliness across Southwark and Lambeth.
-And in return, there’d be plenty of ways to get involved in South London Cares.
-From team volunteering days, to supporting us with skills in-kind, your company would really see the difference they are making.
-Please email Johanna on [email protected] for more information on how your business could partner with South London Cares.
+And in return, there’d be plenty of ways to get involved with us.
+From team volunteering days to supporting us with skills in-kind, your company would really see the difference they are making.
+Please email Leonie at [email protected] for more information on how your business could partner with South London Cares.